 There are many different types of lawsuits.
 Sometimes when a group of people were all harmed due to the same employment problem, the issue can be solved through a class action.
 Doing so is a way to protect the rights of a group of people.
 In other circumstances, when the case is in response to a violation of the Fair Labor Standards Act (FLSA), the Equal Pay Act, or the Age Discrimination in Employment Act, a collective action may be the right procedure.

 For example, the FLSA is a federal law in place to protect workers with basic guidelines, such as minimum wage requirements and overtime rules.
 So, if an Ohio business does not follow the wage rules for their staff, a collective action could be possible.
-Connect with a Columbus employment attorney to learn more.
+Connect with an employment attorney to learn more.

 Steps to Take When You Are Not Paid Properly